After a successful login, you will see Aggie’s front end interface as below.

 Google Places API¶

-Aggie uses Google Places API to add location to the incidents, letting users to search for incidents by location.
+Aggie uses Google Places API to add location to the groups, letting users to search for groups by location.
 It also powers the maps generated by Aggie.
 Google accounts with a credit card get a higher free quota of API calls than those accounts without credit card.

 - Get your key for Google Places API from your Google account and copy it here.
 Remember to limit the domain to where Aggie is hosted (e.g., aggie.africanelections.org) when creating you new key.